structr/assetmanagement-demo/README.md

 # Structr Assetmanagement Demo

-This is a small demo application build with Structr that showcases an assetmanagement usecase.
+This is a small demo application built with Structr that showcases an assetmanagement usecase.

 ## Requirements